henriheimann/rollivr/README.md

 ### Embedded Software

-- Build and deploy via the Arduino IDE
+- Build and upload via the Arduino IDE

 ## Installation